eclipse-che/che-operator/olm/README.md

 $ ./testCatalogSource.sh {platform} ${channel} ${namespace}
 ```

-This scripts should install che-operator using OLM and check that the Che server was deployed.
+This script should install che-operator using OLM and check that the Che server was deployed.